justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 ls -lh data
 ```

-Save the change and get back to the shell.
-Then run:
+Save the change and exit the editor.
+Then run the script:

 ```shell
 bash script.sh